Washington Boulevard from Wilson Boulevard to North Kirkwood Drive (including the 13th Street North intersection)

 This project is adjacent to the Wilson and Washington Boulevard Intersection Improvements (Clarendon Circle) project.

-As part of this project, three properties at the corner of 13th Street North and North Johnson Street are being transferred to the County and will be demolished.
-This work has not yet been scheduled, but a notice will be posted on this webpage and sent to the civic association before the demolition starts.
+The demolition has not been scheduled.
+A notice will be posted on this webpage and also sent to the civic association before the demolition starts.

 About the Project

 Washington Boulevard and 13th Street North is being redesigned to implement the Clarendon Sector Plan recommendations of providing two lanes of travel in each direction and eliminating the reversible lane signals.